blockbridge/blockbridge-kb/guide/vmware/index.md

         }
     }

 The above shows the t0 team configured with active/active LACP.
-Use the "fast\_rate" option to ensure that it only waits for one second before giving up on a path (slow is 30 seconds!)
-Using "l3" and "l4" for tx\_hash factors in all endpoint addresses as well as port numbers to the link selection:
+We recommend you use the "fast\_rate" option to ensure that it only waits for one second before giving up on a path (slow is 30 seconds!)
+You'll need to update the configuration on your L2 switches to match.
+Using "l3" and "l4" for tx\_hash factors in all endpoint addresses as well as port numbers to the link
+selection:

 -   **l3** --- Uses source and
     destination **IPv4** and **IPv6** addresses.